solidi/writing/39-interview-well-for-your-next-incredible-engineering-role.md

 **Once the recruiter advances your candidacy, expect the interview loop.** If you are a fit, it's either a skills assessment or an initial conversation with the hiring manager.
 Be yourself and note the questions.
 If it's a skills assessment, expect a take-home assignment or a web-based one like HackerRank.

-**If you do well, you will advance to a final round.** In many cases, a half or full day at their company's office (or remote) with a mixture of two types of interviews.
+**If you do well, you will advance to the final round.** In many cases, a half or full day at their company's office (or remote) with a mixture of two types of interviews.
 The Behavioral/Leadership type is where you will tell stories about what and how you work.
 The technical interview is a coding or [system design knowledge conversation](https://dataintensive.net/).
 Once complete, the process is over just as fast as it started.

 ## The Offer and Starting the New Role

 The company may take a few days or weeks before they return with an answer.
 If it worked, congrats on getting your first offer!
-You are reflecting, improving, and finding the role of your dreams.
+You are improving by finding the role of your dreams.

 **For no offer or decline.** Due to many candidates or liability considerations, most companies will decline feedback if you did not receive an offer.
 Ask!
 Some feedback can help you improve.
 Above all, be gracious and accept if you want to change.